 Best Way to Store Chips for a Healthy Diet

 After you’ve figured out how to make homemade potato chips, you may wonder how to store them.
 Improper storage can not only fuel bacterial growth, but it can also slash shelf life and cause chips to go stale faster.

 There are several different storage methods that can be used for how to keep homemade potato chips crispy.
 First, be sure to seal them properly in an airtight container or bag to prevent air from entering.

 From there, chips can either be stored in the pantry at room temperature or in the freezer, which can help them stay fresher for longer.

-How to Make Healthy Potato Chips (+ Recipes)
+How to Make Healthy Potato Chips (Plus Recipes)

 Can potato chips be healthy?
 And are homemade potato chips healthier than store bought?